OFA-Sys/Chinese-CLIP/README_En.md

 <br>

 ## Zero-shot Image Classification
-This section introduces the use of Chinese CLIP for zero-shot image classification.
-We use the experiment on a dataset of the benchmark "Image Classification in the Wild (ICinW)" as an example.
-For more information, please click [this link](https://eval.ai/web/challenges/challenge-page/1832/overview)。
+This section introduces the use of Chinese-CLIP for zero-shot image classification.
+We use the experiment on a dataset of the benchmark ELEVATER as an example.
+ELEVATER is a benchmark consist of several widely used classification datasets and evaluates the zero-shot performance on these datasets, including CIFAR-10, CIFAR-100, MNIST, etc. In our experiments, we have perpared Chinese prompts and label names with the original images for each ELEVATER dataset (refer to [Notes for datasets](zeroshot_dataset_en.md) for download) to evaluate Chinese-CLIP.
+For more information about ELEVATER, please click [this link](https://eval.ai/web/challenges/challenge-page/1832/overview).
+Users can also follow the procedure below to prepare and evaluate their own classification datasets.
 <br><br>

 ### Preparation
-Organize the datasets as shown below.
-We need to prepare only the test set.
+We need to prepare only the test set and the pretrained Chinese-CLIP checkpoint.
+It's recommended to prepare these directories under a user defined `${DATAPATH}` and organize them as follows:
 ```
 ${DATAPATH}
+├── pretrained_weights/
-└── datasets
+└── datasets/
-    └── ${dataset_name}
+    └── ${dataset_name}/
         ├── label_cn.txt
-        └── test
+        └── test/
-	    ├── 000 # label id，fill 0 by the left to 3 digits so that the labels can be alphabetically ordered
+	    ├── 000/ # label id，fill 0 by the left to 3 digits so that the labels can be alphabetically ordered
 	    │   ├── image_0003.jpg # image sample, no specific requirements for the naming
 	    │   ├── image_0005.jpg
-	    │   ├── ...
+	    │   └── ...
-	    ├── 001
+	    ├── 001/
 	    │   ├── image_0001.jpg
 	    │   ├── image_0002.jpg
-	    │   ├── ...
+	    │   └── ...
-	    └── 002
+	    └── 002/
 	        ├── image_0003.jpg
 	        ├── image_0005.jpg
 	        └── ...